-See Actions to see how move, copy, and link map to user actions.
+See "Actions" on page 23 to see how move, copy, and link map to user actions.

 The operation indicator gives the user feedback on what operation is occurring during the drag.
-Figure shows the copy and link feedback.
+Figure 3-6 shows the copy and link feedback.
 Because most drags are move operations, an operation indicator is added to the drag icon only for copy or link operations.

-Figure 6.
-Examples of copy (left) and link operation indicators
+Figure 3-6 Examples of copy (left) and link operation indicators

-Note: Operation feedback is drawn on top of the state and source feedback.
+Note - Operation feedback is drawn on top of the state and source feedback.
 This is basic Motif behavior.